damienomurchu/vuepress-theme-blog/docs/config/README.md

 - Type: `boolean`
 - Default: `true`

 Whether to automatically extract summary from source markdowns.
-You can write summary manually by [front matter](./front-matter.md#summary).
+You can summary manually by [front matter](./front-matter.md#summary).
 Summary is not only for displaying but also page meta description.

 ## summaryLength